johnlwhiteman/johnlwhiteman.github.io/docs/certifications/oswp/hardware/hardware.md

 ## Setup

 The OSWP course does not provide a lab environment except for the exam.
-Here is what is can be used to build a home lab.:
+Here is one suggested do-it-yourself lab environment:

 * VMware image of Kali Linux
 * Access point (AP) that supports WEP/WPA/WPA2